Acceptance (band): Post-breakup (2006–2014)

-Reunion and Colliding by Design (2015–present)
+Reunion, Colliding by Design and Wild, Free (2015–present)

 On January 26, 2015, it was announced that Acceptance would be reuniting at Skate & Surf 2015 in Asbury Park, New Jersey.
 Since the announcement of their reunion, the band has released a brand new song entitled "Take You Away", making it their first single to be released since their 2006 breakup.

 On August 3, 2016 Acceptance announced they would be playing three Texas dates with As Cities Burn & more on October 21 in Dallas at So What?!
 Music Fest in Deep Ellum, October 22 in Houston at Scout Bar, and October 23 in Austin at Dirty Dog Bar!

 On November 30, 2016, Christian McAlhaney was interviewed for TheTalkhouse, where he elaborated on the band's demise in 2006.
-Factors contributing to Acceptance's breakup included their debut album, Phantoms, leaking 9 months early, being "strong-armed by [their] label into releasing a ballad as [Phantoms] first single," spyware being bundled with the album (as well as other releases by Columbia Records) and a lengthy court battle that resulted in Phantoms being permanently recalled.
+Factors contributing to Acceptance's breakup included their debut album, Phantoms, leaking 9 months early, being "strong-armed by [their] label into releasing a ballad as [Phantoms] first single", spyware being bundled with the album (as well as other releases by Columbia Records) and a lengthy court battle that resulted in Phantoms being permanently recalled.

 Acceptance have announced they are recording a second studio album, Colliding by Design, which is scheduled for a February 2017 release.
 A track from the album, "Diagram of a Simple Man", was released early to fans who backed the album financially via Pledge Music.
 On January 26, an official lyric video for the song "Haunted" was released on the Rise Records YouTube channel.

 On May 17, 2019, Acceptance confirmed that they were working on and recording new material.

 On June 10, 2020, Acceptance announced their new Wild EP would be released on July 24.
 On June 18, they released the song "Cold Air".
 The band released their third album, Wild, Free on October 2, which included all tracks from the Wild EP.

+In the summer of 2025, Acceptance signed to Equal Vision Records.